Exploration of 3D wavelet scattering transform coefficients for line-intensity mapping measurements: Conclusions

 With our results, we have answered the questions that we set out in~\hyperref[sec:intro]{the Introduction} (reproduced below): \begin{itemize} \item \emph{What is the detectability of cosmological CO emission in the WST coefficients derived from a simulated COMAP observation?} The fundamental sensitivity of the COMAP Pathfinder should allow for the detection of deviations of the full WST coefficient set from noise.
 The predicted overall signal-to-noise ratio of 30--40 with the Pathfinder survey is several times what is expected for the CO $P(k)$.
 The detectability increases even further with the lower noise level expected from COMAP-ERA, although information content only increases by the same relative amount as for $P(k)$. \item \emph{Do parameter constraints from these coefficients improve significantly over the previously studied combination of $P(k)$ with the VID?} Fisher forecasts suggest that the full (rescaled) WST coefficient set allows for parameter constraints at least 2--5 times finer than the $P(k)$--VID combination.
 This potential advantage is specifically due to the additional shape information provided across the basis of solid harmonic wavelets with varying $\ell$, and could potentially be magnified by use of different values of the density-weighting exponent $q$. \end{itemize}

 These exploratory results are highly encouraging and seem to corroborate that wavelets are a more optimal basis than Fourier modes for probing LSS, even as traced by CO.
-However, as we have discussed above, the covariance of the WST still needs to be better understood.
-This is vital to any real-world likelihood analyses that would make use of the WST, given strong inherent correlations between WST coefficients and given the complex interaction of signal and noise.
+However, as we have discussed above, the covariance of the WST still needs to be better understood.\replacedtwo{ This}{ Illustrating this need is our discovery that for the solid harmonic WST applied to simulated noisy data, the covariance matrix of the full coefficient set becomes singular as the WST hyperparameter $q$ goes to 1.
+For the forecasts in this work, appropriate choices of $q$ and rescaled or reduced coefficient sets kept covariances well-conditioned and avoided such pathological behaviour.
+Nonetheless, this singularity -- which appears to be newly found in this work -- has clear, important implications even outside the context of CO LIM.
+A full understanding of this and other aspects of WST covariances} is vital to any real-world likelihood analyses that would make use of the WST, given strong inherent correlations between WST coefficients and given the complex interaction of signal and noise.

 Perhaps even more important is the design of a cross-correlation extension of the WST, without which it is not possible to design an analogue to a pseudo-cross $P(k)$ analysis that rejects uncorrelated systematics and noise in LIM data.
 As previously mentioned, \cite{Breysse19} already formulate a VID extension to cross-correlate galaxy counts with 21 cm intensity measurements, and other work is already extending this to make use of joint PDFs between different line-intensity fields (Breysse et al., in prep.).
 Hopefully, similar future extensions to the WST will allow robust auto- and cross-correlation measurements of the morphological and non-Gaussian information content that seems uniquely accessible to a WST-type LIM analysis.